Midnight in Paris: Plot

 Back in the present, Gil meets Gabrielle, an antique dealer and fellow admirer of the Lost Generation.
-Later at a book stall he finds Adriana's diary, which reveals that she had been in love with Gil and dreamed of being gifted earrings before making love to him.
+Later at a book stall he finds Adriana's diary, which reveals that she had been in love with Gil and dreamed of being gifted earrings before having sex with him.
 Planning to seduce Adriana, Gil plans to take a pair of Inez's earrings but is thwarted by her early return to the hotel room.

 Gil instead buys new earrings, giving them to Adriana after returning again to the past.
 Later, a horse-drawn carriage appears and transports them to the Belle Époque, an era Adriana considers Paris's Golden Age.
 They go to the Moulin Rouge where they meet Henri de Toulouse-Lautrec, Paul Gauguin, and Edgar Degas, who all agree that Paris's best era was the Renaissance.
 Adriana is offered a job designing ballet costumes; thrilled, she proposes to Gil that they stay.
 But he, observing the unhappiness of Adriana and the other artists, realizes that chasing nostalgia is fruitless because the present is always "a little unsatisfying."
 Adriana decides to stay, and they part ways.
 Meanwhile, the detective following Gil takes a "wrong turn" and ends up being chased by the palace guards of Louis XVI just before a revolution breaks out.

 Gil rewrites the first two chapters of his novel and gives his draft to Stein, who praises his rewrite.
 Still, Hemingway says that on reading the new chapters he does not believe that the protagonist does not realize that his fiancée (based on Inez) is having an affair with the character based on Paul.
-Gil returns to 2010 and confronts Inez, who admits to sleeping with Paul but regarded it as a meaningless fling.
+Gil returns to 2010 and confronts Inez, who admits to having sex with Paul but regarded it as a meaningless fling.
 Gil breaks up with her and decides to stay in Paris.

 While walking by the Seine at midnight, no carriage comes by but Gil encounters Gabrielle.
 As it begins to rain, he offers to walk her home and learns that they share a love for Paris in the rain.